-The Master Trust valuation methodologies for assets and liabilities measured at fair value are described above within - "Investment Valuation and Income Recognition - Master Trust".
+The Master Trust valuation methodologies for assets and liabilities measured at fair value are described below.
 The methods described as follows may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, while the Master Trust believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different estimate of fair value at the reporting date.